senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql/README.md

 ### Volumes

-The output of `yum install senzingapi` places files in different directories.
+:thinking: The output of `yum install senzingapi` places files in different directories.
-Create a folder for each output directory.
+Identify a folder for each output directory.
+Only one option needs to be performed.

-1. :pencil2: Option #1.
+1. :pencil2: **Example #1:**
    To mimic an actual RPM installation, identify directories for RPM output in this manner: